opengiveback/OpenGiveBack/README.md

 This text has to bee shared in it's entirety and unchanged.
 Only OpenGiveBack.org author (Milos Stojanovic) can revise this text.

-#howdoesitlook How should the logo look like on a PCB?
+# How should the logo look like on a PCB?
 Here is an example of using OpenGiveBack.org logos on a PCB from the [ISALTA project](https://github.com/serbs-software/isalta/).

 ![Screenshot](./isaltaopengivebackexample.png)